Setasign/tFPDF/README.md

 ## Usage

-The alias is `\tFPDF`.
-You may extend the class by
+Notice that tFPDF is not name-spaced.
+You can extend the class this way:

 ```php
     class Document extends \tFPDF
 ```

-or create a new one like this:
+or create an instance this way:

 ```php